kensanata/bitlbee-mastodon/README.md

 Building and Installing
 -----------------------

-If building from git you will first need to generate the autotools configuration script and related files by executing the following
+If building from git you need to generate the autotools configuration script and related files by executing the following command:
-command:

 ```
 ./autogen.sh